WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 Advantages of WordPress

-For starters, user experience is a big deal.
-The interface is straightforward enough for beginners while offering advanced options for seasoned pros.
+To start, user experience is a significant factor.
+The interface is straightforward enough for beginners while also offering advanced options for seasoned professionals.
 You can dive right into customizing your site without feeling lost.

 Themes and plugins are where the magic happens.
-With thousands of themes available, you can make your site look how you want.
+With thousands of themes available, you can customize your site to look exactly how you want.
 Whether you’re after a sleek portfolio or a cozy blog vibe, there’s a theme for that.
 And don’t even get me started on plugins!
 With over 58,000 options, you can add functionality like SEO optimization or security with a few clicks.

 Speaking of SEO, WordPress positions you to shine on search engines.

 Take Yoast SEO, for example.
 This plugin gives you handy tips as you create your content, making it easier to discover online.
-When optimized correctly, your content can pop up in searches, and WordPress helps you do just that.
+When optimized correctly, your content can appear in search results, and WordPress helps you achieve this.

 And then there’s blogging.